apache/hawq-docs/admin/ambari-admin.md

 ## Upgrading the HDP Stack<a id="hdp-upgrade"></a>

 If you install HAWQ using Ambari 2.2.2 with the HDP 2.3 stack, before you attempt to upgrade to HDP 2.4 you must use Ambari to change the `dfs.allow.truncate` property to `false`.
 Ambari will display a configuration warning with this setting, but it is required in order to complete the upgrade; choose **Proceed Anyway** when Ambari warns you about the configured value of `dfs.allow.truncate`.
 After you complete the upgrade to HDP 2.4, change the value of `dfs.allow.truncate` back to `true` to ensure that HAWQ can operate as intended.

+## Changing the HAWQ gpadmin Password<a id="gpadmin-password-change"></a>

+### Prerequisites
+HAWQ service on the cluster must be already installed and managed through Ambari.

+### Changing the gpadmin Password

+The all of the listed steps are mandatory.
+This ensures that HAWQ service remains fully functional.
+1. Use the reference script to manually change the password for the gpadmin user on all HAWQ hosts \(all Master and Slave component hosts\) by updating the `hawq_hosts` file with its contents.
+Each line of the `hawq_hosts` file represents the hostname of a host on which a HAWQ component has been installed.
+To execute this script, you must have ssh access to all host machines as the gpadmin user.
+2. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)
+  1. Click **HAWQ** in the list of installed services.
+  1. On the HAWQ server Configs page, go to the ##Advanced## tab and update the HAWQ System User Password to the new password specified in the script.
+Click **Save** to save the updated configuration.
+3. Restart HAWQ service to propagate the configuration change to all Ambari agents.

+###Reference Script

+Change the contents of this file to reflect your old and new gpadmin passwords.

+        ```
+        #!/bin/bash

+        # Read Password (old and new) from the User
+        echo -n "Enter old password:":
+        read -s oldPassword
+        echo-n "Enter new password:":
+        read -s newPassword

+        # Change Password on all Hosts
+        for host in $(cat hawq_hosts: do
+        echo "Changing password for gpadmin user on "$host;
+        ssh gpadmin@$host "passwd <<EOF
+        oldPassword
+        newPassword
+        newPassword
+        EOF";
+        done
+        ```

+##What if the HAWQ System User Password on Ambari Is Not Updated?

+Not updating the Ambari system user password causes Ambari to behave as if the gpadmin password was never changed \(it keeps the old password\).
+The password issued by the Ambari web console is used for the `hawq ssh-exkeys` utility, which is run during the start phase of HAWQMASTER.
+If passwordless ssh has already been set up \(a key has been exchanged earlier and the host has it stored in ~/.ssh/authorized_keys\), the `hawq ssh-exkeys` utility will not exchange the key.
+If passwordless ssh has not been set up, `hawq ssh-exkeys` attempts to exchange the key by using the password provided by the Ambari web console.
+If the password on the host machine differs from the HAWQ System User password recognized on Ambari, exchanging the key from the HAWQMASTER fails.
+Components without passwordless ssh might not be registered with the HAWQ cluster.

+##What if the Password Expires on the Host Machines?

+Use the procedure above to create a new password on the host machines, then update the ##HAWQ System User Password## on the Ambari Web Console.
+This will synchronize the password on the host machines with the password recognized by Ambari.